10 Great Male Duets of the 80s

 “State of Shock” (1983)

-The duet that almost, but never, happened.
+The duet that almost (but never) happened.
 There is a fantastic reference of their working on the song that’s widely accessible online, but the song ends up being recorded and released with Rolling Stones frontman, Mick Jagger, instead.
 One can only imagine what happened with Mercury, and the theories around why it didn’t come to full fruition are pretty hilarious, but likely untrue.
 What I do know is that they were clearly fond of each other’s artistry (Queen was most definitely checking out the Jacksons, if you listen to their work around 77-78).
 But why these two Virgo giants didn’t pull “State of Shock” over the finish line remains a mystery.
 Still, if you want to hear a rarer performance of the song and feel like you’re hanging in the studio with your favorites, this is your chance.
 Listening to Mercury parrot Mike’s signature “Hees” and “Hoooops” is worth the price of admission.

 Al B. Sure / James Ingram / El DeBarge / Barry White